morning12138/learninggit/readme.txt

-Git is a version conttrol system.
+Git is a distributed version conttrol system.
 Git is free software.
 Git is cool